 “How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!

-10. How we can give Agapē love for one another the way God gives us.
+10. When we give Agapē love for one another we are giving love the way God gives us.

 “Whoever loves God must also love his brother.”
 1 John 4:21